 The surface of a Natural finished tile typically replicates the finish of the material on which it is based.
-For a stone and concrete effect tile, the surface will be very similar to the look and feel of the natural material, with its own unique markings, patterns and textures, providing a surface where you can literally feel the authenticity.
+For a stone and concrete effect tile, the surface will be very similar to the look and feel of the natural material, with its own distinctive markings, patterns and textures, providing a surface where you can literally feel the authenticity.

 Within our marble collection, the difference with Natural is that the polished, high-reflected surface, typical of polished marble, is not present, leaving a less-reflective, softer finish.

 Our Natural finish wood-effect tiles echo the authentic graining and knotting of real wood planks.
 The texture can be felt under light touch, and follows the grain design perfectly.
-The understated elegance of Natural finish does not feature a single pattern or texture across all tiles, but one that follows the type of design and tile-effect that has been specified.
+The understated elegance of Natural finish does not feature a single texture across all tiles, but one that follows the type of design and tile-effect that has been specified.
 Like all porcelain tiles our Natural tiles do not require sealing and are suitable for use with underfloor heating.
 You can view our natural surfaced tiles here.

-The Structure finish of some of our ranges takes on a unique quality and can be used creatively to add interest through texture to a monochrome colour palette.
+The Structured finish of some of the designs takes on a unique quality and can be used creatively to add interest through texture to a monochrome colour palette.
 You can view our structured finish tiles here.

 All our porcelain tiles exceed industry standard tests and are precisely rectified.
-Rectified means that each tile is identical in size.
-A normal (non-rectified) ceramic tile is formed and baked.
-This baking process causes the tile to shrink (with each tile shrinking at a differing amount), leading to tiles that are not identically sized.
+Rectified means that each tile displays sharp lines and is identical in size.